Three Memorial Day Conversation Starters

 To honor her husband’s legacy and sacrifice, Maggie and her family continue to serve others through the Duskin and Stephens Foundation.
 The Foundation provides direct support to families of fallen operators, healing programs designed to combat the effects of post-traumatic stress, traumatic brain injury and loss of a loved one, as well as education grants for the children of fallen soldiers.

-Maggie is also rallying Americans to support a Global War on Terror (GWOT) Memorial on the National Mall.
+Maggie is also rallying Americans to support a Global War on Terrorism (GWOT) Memorial on the National Mall.

 “I’m continuously shocked to hear how many people don’t know we’re still fighting this Global War on Terror,” said Duskin.
 “I know a lot of families that have multiple generations that have fought or are currently fighting in the Global War on Terror.
 America needs to know them.
 To me, having one central memorial will represent that America has not, and will not, let our soldiers and their families’ sacrifices go unnoticed.”